-When you enter the hospital as a patient, you come with much more than the medical condition that placed you there.
+When you go the hospital or clinic as a patient, you come with much more than the medical condition that placed you there.
 You may bring along pain, worry, stress and fear.

 But those feelings don’t have to stay with you in the room.
-Integrative health techniques can help ease the tensions of a hospital stay in a variety of ways — and you can choose the way that feels right to you.
+Integrative health techniques can help ease the tensions of medical treatment in a variety of ways — and you can choose the way that feels right to you.

-Sanford USD Medical Center in Sioux Falls, South Dakota, offers patients a place dedicated to their healing and recovery.
+Sanford Health medical centers and clinics in Sioux Falls, South Dakota, and Fargo, North Dakota, offer patients a place dedicated to their healing and recovery.
 This includes patient rooms with adjustable lighting, space and furniture for loved ones, and TV channels that can play sounds from nature or relaxing melodies.

 It also includes the individualized approach to care through integrative health, an area of medicine targeting treatment and symptom management to a patient’s specific needs and lifestyle.
 Evidence-based practices consider the whole person.